Common Questions

 What is Integrative Psychotherapy?

 The key principle of integrative psychotherapy is that no single approach or theory fits every individual's needs.
-Instead, therapists draw upon various techniques and concepts to develop a treatment plan that best suits the client's concerns and goals.
-This may involve using strategies such as exploring childhood experiences, addressing maladaptive thought patterns, practising mindfulness, or improving communication skills.
+Instead, I draw upon various techniques and concepts to develop a plan that best suits a client's concerns and goals.
+This may involve using strategies such as exploring childhood experiences, addressing maladaptive thought patterns, practising mindfulness, recognising nuanced emotions, and more.

 Through this integrative approach, therapists aim to help individuals gain insight, develop coping strategies, resolve conflicts, enhance self-awareness, and promote positive change and psychological well-being.
 The focus is creating a collaborative therapeutic relationship and tailoring the treatment to fit the client's unique needs and preferences.